-It’s very common for companies to float bonds in order to help fund operations and grow.
-Bonds allow individual investors essentially loan money to a company, and the company will pay the investor back with interest after a pre-determined time.
+It’s common for companies to float bonds to help fund operations and invest in growth.
+Bonds allow individual investors to essentially loan money to a company, and the company will pay the investor back—with interest—after a pre-determined time.

-To understand what a debenture is, it’s helpful to various ways that companies can borrow money.
+To understand what a debenture is, it’s helpful to review the various ways that companies can borrow money.
 A “secured” debt is a type of bond that is backed by something.
-A mortgage bond, for example, is backed by a land or building.
+A mortgage bond, for example, is backed by land or a building.
 Companies might also float equipment bonds that are backed by the machinery it owns.

 U.S. Treasury bonds are perhaps the most common form of debentures.
 Among investors, there is very little fear that the U.S. government will ever default on its loans.
 Thus, the government can issue debentures, and investors will purchase them simply because they are confident in the government’s ability to pay them back.